 When you select any of the reset options, you need to input your phone’s password to proceed.

-9. How to Perform Hard Reset Using iTunes?
+How to Perform Reset Using Mac or iTunes

 Follow the steps outlined below to reset your iPhone on your computer.

-- First, connect your iPhone to your computer via USB cable and launch iTunes.
+- First, connect your iPhone to your computer via USB cable (and launch iTunes on Windows PC).

 - Click on the phone icon to access the device summary page.